jakecyr/slim-javascript-http-request/README.md

-# Slim Http JavaScript Client
+# Slim Http JavaScript Object
-Slim Http JavaScript to make GET and POST requests.
+Slim Http JavaScript Object to make GET and POST requests.
 An alternative to the larger jQuery library is only the http object is required.

 ## Usage